-The new and completely updated Register of Qualified Huguenot Ancestors of The National Huguenot Society, Fifth Edition 2012 with information on more than 600 Huguenot ancestors is now available for purchase.
-Click here for full details of this new publication and for an order form.
+The 2016 Consolidated Update , the most recent supplement to the Register of Qualified Huguenot Ancestors of The National Huguenot Society, Fifth Edition 2012 is now available for purchase.
+Click here for full details of both the original 2012 base publication and this this new 2016 supplement and for ordering information.

 Membership Application Form